 “You mean going out to dinner tonight, since they’ll be baking all day tomorrow?”
 Lorna asked with a smile.

 “I’d say at least half of them are going to be making pies, cakes, cookies and candies,” Millie replied, surveying the room.
 She cleared her throat.
 “Sorry for bringing up the past, but it’s difficult seeing so many couples together.
 Knowing they have someone to cozy up with in all this cold weather.”

-Lorna covered her mouth and tried not to smile.
+Lorna tried not to smile.
 “I’m sure you’ll find someone to cozy up with at some point.
 I hope we both do.”

-Millie smiled.
+Millie nodded.
 “Let’s just hope he shows up soon.
 It’s going to be a cold Christmas.”

 “It is?”
 Lorna asked, glancing at Millie.

 “Daddy says I can have one present on Christmas and one the day after because that’s my birthday.”
 Emily smiled.